danforthcenter/plantcv-geospatial/docs/index.md

 ## Getting started

 The documentation can be navigated using the sidebar table of contents.
-Documentation for individual PlantCV-Geospatial functions are listed under the headings "PlantCV Namespace".
+Documentation for individual PlantCV-Geospatial functions are listed under the headings "PlantCV-Geospatial Namespace".
 For general information on installation, updating, and other questions, see:

 * [Installing PlantCV-Geospatial](installation.md)